Scrapbook papers & elements from the kit The Best Is Yet To Come.

 This entry was originally posted at http://mrs-sweetpeach.dreamwidth.org/837461.html.

 (If the image refuses to load, you should be able to see it in a new tab by clicking here.)
-The big laugh of the week was opening the…
+I spent the long Labor Day weekend at home,…